-Starting and growing a business isn’t as easy as it can look on TV.
+Starting and growing a business isn’t as easy as it looks on TV.
 You don’t just come up with an idea, raise money, and become the next unicorn startup.

 While not every industry is the same and constructing a recreational dispensary in California’s newly legal market requires different paperwork than opening an organic juice stand in your local library, there are generalities in business.